thatslifescience/github_dev/_posts/2017-12-18-Some-People-Just-Love-Plants-EKuras.md

 source-id: 1H874vkxXR90lRm54fJaS_-S4KEKGKGN3QKBBKpcZxao
 published: true
 ---
-Title: Some people just love plants

-Author: Evan KurasCategories: Our Ecosystems

-Keywords: Biodiversity; Species; Plants; Human Dimensions; Cities

-Teaser: This post will finally answer all the questions you never had about why your sister has so many plants in her houseFeatured Photo = Figure 2

 If you've ever walked down a street ([not looking at your phone catching Pokémon](http://thatslifesci.com/2017-06-13-Biodiversity-in-my-Backyard-EKuras/), of course) you’ve probably seen what I like to call a "Randomly Planty House."
 These are houses or apartments that are just bursting with plants of every color, shape, and size, either outside or inside.